CBIOMES/global-ocean-model/docs/cbiomes_setup.rst

-Users can donwload the model and its global setup by typing:
+Users can donwload the numerical model and its global setup as follows:

 ::